 Aside from emergency needs, there may be better uses for the extra money you’d put to mortgage.
 If you have a low interest rate on your mortgage, you can actually achieve higher financial payoff by placing those funds into investments instead of accelerated mortgage payments.
 There’s certainly nothing wrong with making your standard mortgage payment over 30 years—if you’re failthfully contributing to a retirement fund at the same time.

-But isn’t the conventional financial wisdom that it’s better to get out of debt first, and then start investing with leftover money?
+But isn’t the conventional wisdom that it’s better to get out of debt first, then start investing with leftover money?
 Again, mortgages are different.
 Unlike sky-high credit card balances, which suggest you’re spending or living beyond your means, a mortgage is considered “good debt.”

 In the first place, It’s an understandable obligation: No one expects you to be able to buy a home outright for cash.
 Then too, the mortgage payments go towards something positive: building equity (ownership) in your property.
 And a stable record of timely payments can actually help your credit score and credit history: It shows lenders and creditors you’re a responsible person, able to borrow money and then meet your obligations.